 The Authorization Server MUST verify that all the REQUIRED parameters are present.

-If the sub (subject) Claim is requested with a specific value for the ID Token, the Authorization Server MUST only send a positive response if that user has an active session with the Authorization Server.
+If the sub (subject) Claim is requested with a specific value for the ID Token, the Authorization Server MUST send a positive response only if the user associated with that sub value has an active session with the Authorization Server.
 The Authorization Server MUST NOT reply with an ID Token or Access Token for a different user, even if they have an active session with the Authorization Server.
 Such a request can be made either using an id_token_hint parameter or by requesting a specific Claim value as described in Section 4.5.1, if the claims parameter is supported by the implementation.

 As specified in OAuth 2.0 [RFC6749], Authorization Servers SHOULD ignore unrecognized request parameters.

-If the Authorization Server encounters any error, it MUST return an error response.
+If the Authorization Server encounters any error, it MUST return an error response as defined in … .

 2.1.2.3.
 Authorization Server Authenticates End-User

 The Authorization Server validates the request to ensure all REQUIRED parameters are present and all parameters are valid.
-If the request is valid, the Authorization Server attempts to log in the End-User or determines whether he is logged in, depending upon the request parameter values used.
+If the request is valid, the Authorization Server attempts to log in the End-User or determines whether the End User is logged in, depending upon the request parameter values used.
 The methods used by the Authorization Server to log in the End-User (e.g. username and password, session cookies, etc.) are beyond the scope of this specification.
 An authentication user interface MAY be displayed by the Authorization Server, depending upon the request parameter values used and the authentication methods used.

-The Authorization Server MUST attempt to log in the End-User in the following cases:
+The Authorization Server MUST attempt to interactively log in the End-User in the following cases:

 The End-User is not already logged in.